troyseed/toybrick_ssd_multithread/README.md

 # toybrick_ssd_multithread
-toybrick rknn multithread c demo frame work.
+toybrick rknn multithread c demo framework.
 notice: This test is only can build on target devices(toybrick prod).

 # pakages dependency